daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 The souls of those Rahadin has killed shriek around him constantly.
 Any creature that starts its turn within Very Close range of Rahadin must mark 1 Stress or become Frightened until the end of their turn.

 **Deathly Choir - Action (2 Stress)**
 Rahadin unleashes the full force of the tormented souls.
-All enemies within Close range must make an Instinct roll (Difficulty 17) or mark 2 Stress and gain the Frightened condition until the end of the round.
+Spend a Fear to force all enemies within Close range to make an Instinct Reaction Roll (17).
+Those who fail mark 2 Stress and gain the Frightened condition until the end of the round.

 **Perfect Warrior - Reaction (1 Stress)**
 When attacked, Rahadin can spend his reaction to gain +3 to his Difficulty against that attack.